nuclio/nuclio/docs/tasks/deploying-functions.md

 	--runtime python \
 	--handler my_function:my_entry_point \
 	--http-trigger-service-type nodePort \
-	--registry $(minikube ip):5000 --run-registry localhost:5000
+	--registry <registry-url> \
+	--run-registry <registry-url>
 ```

 > **Notes:**
-> 1. `--path` can also hold a URL.
+1. `--path` can also hold a URL.
-> 2. See the applicable setup guide to get registry information.
+2. See the applicable setup guide to get registry information.
-> 3. Notice we used a `nodePort` to expose the function and make it reachable externally.
+3. Notice we used a `nodePort` to expose the function and make it reachable externally.
 This
 > is for demonstration purposes only.
 See [exposing a function](#exposing-a-function) to learn more about why this is here.
+4. Replace <registry-url> with your docker registry (e.g.: `$(minikube ip):5000` for minikube or `<registry-name>.azurecr.io` for AKS)

 Once the function deploys, you should see `Function deploy complete` and an HTTP port through which you can invoke it.
 If there's a problem, invoke the above with `--verbose` and try to understand what went wrong.
 You can see your function through `nuctl get`: